abhiabhi94/social-post-bot/README.md

 ```

 - Create a database.
 It will be used to store the links that have been posted.
-    - I thought it would be quick way to search through the posted links by storing the values inside a database.
+    - At the time of writing this appplication, it was thought it would be quick way to search through the posted links by storing the values inside a database.
 You may use any other technique.
     In case, it is faster, please bother to contribute.

-    - I have used `MySQL`.
+    - It uses `MySQL`.
 You may use any other, just edit the file [`db_connect.py`](./db_connect.py)
     accordingly.

 - Set the URL for RSS feed inside the file.